Lectionary Bible Studies and Sermons

 v26.
 Jesus came to confront the powers of darkness and strip them of their power.
 In the face of the authoritative judge, the powers shriek in defiance, but come out, silenced and broken.

 v27.
 The congregation is totally astonished.
 They have never before witnessed such an authoritative teaching.
 Here is a rabbi who declares a word without reservation (not even "thus says the Lord", but "I say unto you").
 When this authoritative word is directed toward demonic powers, they scatter in fear.
 "Here was a teaching qualitatively new in the authority with which it laid hold of men.
-And the people were alarmed", W. Lane.
+And the people were alarmed", William Lane.

 v28.
 News of the disturbance spreads far and wide.